Discovering gaps and opportunities in mental health therapy processes

 However, budget constraints, timelines, and development resources must be taken into account; not everything can be implemented at once.
 Prioritising feasible solutions that address key issues is crucial for a startup.

-Additionally, effective communication between departments is essential—consulting with developers early on helps avoid time wastage and ensures a smoother path to implementation.
+Additionally, effective communication between departments is essential as consulting with developers early on helps avoid time wastage and ensures a smoother path to implementation.

 looking forward